myckakamil/bookworm-scripts/README.md

 For now suggested location to download the scripts is /home/$USER/Git directory.

 ## Installation
-This script is intended to be used on a live CD to install a Debian system.
+This script is intended to be used on a rescue CD to install a Debian system.
 ```bash
 git clone https://github.com/Mordimmer/bookwork-scripts
 cd bookwork-scripts